TheNotary/ruby-gems/body.md

 When I first learned to package my code, I became filled me with feelings of empowerment.
 Not only was I able to look at all those gems that other professionals had built, and understand how that was made useable to me...
 But it also gave me the power to:
-  - Easily Deploy my code on a foriegn server
+  - Easily Deploy my code on a foreign server
   - Easily include my code in OTHER ruby projects
-  - Easily update my code (after the fact) without breaking dependant codebases
+  - Easily update my code (after the fact) without breaking dependent codebases
   - Easily share my code with others

   Everything about making ruby gems leads to:
-    - increased developer performance
+    - Increased developer performance
-    - reduced overhead on compatibility issues
+    - Reduced overhead on compatibility issues
     - And overall lower cost per employee

 Everything about making gems leads to really complicated, stressful things suddenly becoming _easy_.